luontola/tdd-mooc/data/practicalities.md

 ## Discord channel

-Communication and exercise groups will happen over [Discord](https://discord.com/).
+Communication and study groups will happen over [Discord](https://discord.com/).
 Join the course's Discord channel through https://study.cs.helsinki.fi/discord/join/tdd

 ## Course duration

-The course will start on Tuesday 17.1.2022 at 16:15 in Discord `tdd_voice` channel with an information session.
+The course will start on Tuesday 17.1.2022 at 16:15 in Discord `tdd_voice` channel with an information session (and the first study group if somebody already started doing the exercises).

 The course will end on Tuesday 31.5.2022.
 There is no exam, but only the exercises.